This article also applies to the IGN801(FR201) and IGN802 (FR202).

 - The boot partition should show up with a drive letter.

-- Download the two files below and copy them to the boot partition, overwriting the existing two files.
+- Download one of the zipped files below and copy them to the boot partition, overwriting the existing two files.

 - Eject the boot partition